ibm-cloud-docs/Registry/ts_index.md

 7. Change `failurePolicy` to `Fail`, save and close.

-8. Run the following command:
+8. Update `ValidatingWebhookConfiguration` by running the following command:

     ```
     kubectl edit ValidatingWebhookConfiguration image-admission-config